 After filing and if due to some circumstances your permanent laminate veneers are not ready, your dentist will place the temporary veneers instead.
 The temporary veneers are not the most convenient, but they are there to hide the filed-down teeth.

-If your veneers are ready within the same day using the CAD/CAM technology, you do not need to wear temporary veneers.
+If your veneers are ready within the same day using the CAD/CAM technology, you do not need to wear temporary teeth.

 At Dentakay, we use cutting-edge technology like the 3Shape to print out the veneers immediately.
 The more traditional way to doing this is sending your impressions to a lab that will do the manufacturing in a matter of a month.